What is the CSS Profile & How do I Complete It?

 The CSS Profile opens every year on October 1st (just like the FAFSA!) - CSS Profile deadlines are typically specific to the college you’re applying to, but the majority tend to fall between January 1st and March 1st every year.
 Like the FAFSA, you’ll need to renew your CSS Profile every year you attend college.

 Unlike the FAFSA, which is always free, there is a $25 fee for completing the CSS Profile.
 The first report you send is included in the initial $25 fee.
 Each additional report you request will require a new $16 fee.
-However, fee waivers are available for low income students for up to eight (8) school or program reports.
+However, fee waivers are available for students whose adjusted gross family income is less than $100,000 annually.

 How will the CSS Financial Aid Profile help me get money for college?